Big Ten postpones fall sports including football because of COVID-19

 According to the statement, the Big Ten Task Force for Emerging Infectious Diseases and the Big Ten Sports Medicine Committee have engaged in research and sharing of materials, and also had conversations with federal, state and local government agencies, and professional and international sports organizations, in order to track and better understand the daily updates surrounding this pandemic.

 The Big Ten is the oldest league at the NCAA’s Division-1 level and has played football annually since 1896.
-It's the third Football Bowl Subdivision to cancel its fall season, joining the Mid-American and Mountain West Conferences, and the first among the Power Five Conferences.
-More than an hour later, the Pac-12 followed by postponing the fall football season and postponed all sports to Jan.
-1. UConn and UMass, which are FBS independents, and Old Dominion, a member of Conference-USA, have also made individual decisions to cancel their seasons.
+It was the third Football Bowl Subdivision to cancel its fall season, joining the Mid-American and Mountain West Conferences, and was the first among the Power Five Conferences, with the Pac-12 following.
+UConn and UMass, which are FBS independents, and Old Dominion, a member of Conference-USA, also made individual decisions to cancel their seasons.

 On Saturday, the Big Ten indefinitely froze its training camp protocols in the acclimatization period with helmets only and no pads or contact.
 The league had previously announced a revised 10-game, conference-only schedule.
 In the preseason, six football teams in the league were forced to halt voluntary workouts at some point due to COVID-19 issues, including an outbreak involving 30-plus athletes and staffers at Rutgers and a seriously-ill player at Indiana, while other schools continued training despite high positive case totals.
 The Big Ten also had summer virus issues with non-football teams.
 Illinois had 23 total positive tests among its athletes in the summer.